India is running out of oxygen, Covid-19 patients are dying – because the government wasted time

 With nearly two million people currently infected with coronavirus in India, oxygen is running out, despite many states redirecting all industrial oxygen production to medical purposes.
 The government said on Thursday it would import 50,000 metric tonnes of medical oxygen.

-The new oxygen plants would still have been highly inadequate to meet the demand currently seen in the second wave but every additional capacity could have saved lives.
+The new oxygen plants would have added a capacity of over 4,500 metric tonnes of oxygen per month.
+This would still have proven inadequate to meet the demand currently seen in the second wave but every additional capacity could have saved lives.

 “Even if Covid-19 had not been there, these plants should be there,” said T Sundararaman, former director of the National Health Systems Resource Centre, an advisory body of the Union Ministry of Health and Family Welfare.